By Dr Charlotte Russell, Clinical Psychologist

 At this point I’m going to hand over to Kim to give his perspective:

-In your experience how well do members of the public prioritise their spending?
+In your experience how well do people prioritise their spending?

 “Badly!
 That’s not as derogatory as it sounds, because finance “experts” are probably worse, certainly not better, than the average person in the street.